folinimarc/os_gis_sandbox/README.md

 >
 > - All your data and configurations (e.g. pgAdmin database connections) will be
 >   preserved.
+> - The Data Hub (Filebrowser) lets you upload/download files in the shared
+>   volume that is also visible in JupyterLab, pgAdmin and GeoServer.
 > - All Sandbox data is persisted on isolated virtual volumes.
 If you want to reset configuration or data, open Docker
 >   Desktop and delete the respective volume in the volumes tab.
 You may need to first stop and remove the sandbox stack in the Containers tab.
 Upon running the
 >   next docker compose up command you have a nice clean reset.